Natchez, Mississippi: Newspaper

+Radio

+Television

+Natchez is amid the Alexandria, Louisiana and Jackson, Mississippi television markets.

 Transportation

 Highways

 U.S. 61 runs north–south, parallel to the Mississippi River, linking Natchez with Port Gibson, Woodville, Mississippi and Baton Rouge, Louisiana.

 U.S. 84 runs east–west and bridges the Mississippi, connecting it with Vidalia, Louisiana and Brookhaven, Mississippi.

 U.S. 425 runs north from Natchez after crossing the Mississippi, connecting Ferriday with Clayton, at which point U.S. 65 follows the west bank of the Mississippi, connecting to Waterproof north to St. Joseph, Newellton, and Tallulah, Louisiana.

 U.S. 98 runs east from Natchez towards Bude and McComb, Mississippi.

 Mississippi 555 runs north from the center of Natchez to where it joins Mississippi Highway 554.

 Mississippi 554 runs from the north side of the city to where it joins Highway 61, northeast of town.

 Rail

 Natchez is served by the Natchez Railway, which interchanges with Canadian National.

 Air

 Natchez is served by the Natchez-Adams County Airport, a general aviation facility.
 The nearest airports with commercial service are Baton Rouge Metropolitan Airport, 85 mi to the south via US 61 and Alexandria International Airport, 82 mi to the west via US 84 to LA-28W.